lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 ### Partial Write-up

 >**Correlated factors model**.
 We evaluated a single-order, correlated factors model where each of the 22 items loaded onto one of four factors and the factors were free to correlate.
 Standardized pattern coefficients ranged between .37 and .60 on the AF factor, between .37 and .63 on the AS factor, between .33 and .56 on the MI factor, and between .43 and .60 on the AUA factor.
-The Chi-square index was not statistically signficant ($\chi ^{2}(203)=232.453, p = 0.076$) indicating reasonable fit.
+The Chi-square index was not statistically significant ($\chi ^{2}(203)=232.453, p = 0.076$) indicating reasonable fit.
 The CFI value of 0.972 exceeded the recommendation of .95.
 The RMSEA = 0.022 (90%CI[.000, 0.034]) was satisfactory.
 The SRMR value of 0.047 remained below the warning criteria of .10.
 The AIC and BIC values were 16662.030 and 16847.882, respectively.

 Recall that we can formally compare these models with the $\chi_{D}^{2}$, AIC, and BIC.